 TOWN Bar + Kitchen

-Slightly off the beaten path, opposite the Morristown train station, this sleek, comfortable, two-level restaurant offers contemporary American fare and an extensive wine list.
-The dinner menu includes raw bar, charcuterie plates and a range of entrees, including potato gnocchi with pesto, lobster puttanesca and marinated flank steak.
-Check out the upstairs patio in the warmer months.
+Slightly off the beaten path opposite the Morristown train station, this sleek, comfortable, two-level restaurant offers contemporary American fare and an extensive wine list.
+The dinner menu includes a raw bar, charcuterie plates and a range of entrées, including potato gnocchi with pesto, lobster puttanesca and marinated flank steak.
+Check out the upstairs patio year-round.